The year of influencer drama continues.

-After numerous customer complaints and attacks by other influencers, Hill has deleted her social media accounts and the brand’s web site has temporarily been taken down after promising full refunds to all customers.
+After numerous customer complaints and attacks by other influencers, Hill deleted her social media accounts and the brand’s web site was temporarily taken down after promising full refunds to all customers.
 As of July 23, Hill is back on Instagram and has issued an apology on her YouTube channel to her followers and customers, giving insight into what went wrong.

-From all the influencers involved to allegations of contamination, here is everything you need to know about the drama surrounding Hill and her Jaclyn Cosmetics brand.
+From all the influencers involved and allegations of contamination to the brand’s relaunch, here is everything you need to know about the drama surrounding Hill and her Jaclyn Cosmetics brand.

 Who is Jaclyn Hill?

 Hill is billed as one of the biggest beauty influencers, starting her YouTube channel nearly eight years ago and amassing roughly 6 million subscribers.
 She is credited with reviving Becca Cosmetics after partnering with the brand in 2015 to collaborate on the brand’s Champagne Pop highlighter — which sold out of its 25,000 units in 20 minutes — and later with a full collection in 2017.
 Her second collaboration with the brand earned more than $3.5 million in sales during its first day.
 Hill had also collaborated with Morphe Cosmetics for a 35-pan eye shadow palette in 2015.

 When did she launch her Jaclyn Cosmetics line?

 Fans of Hill have impatiently waited for her namesake makeup line since she began hinting at its creation starting in 2014.
 On May 23, Hill posted a video to her YouTube channel revealing her brand would finally be launching the following week on May 30.